himanshp1656/autotyper/README.md

 # autotyper
-autotyper which mimics human typing and have an accuracy of 80% Sure, here's a template for a GitHub repository description for your Auto Typer application:
+autotyper which mimics human typing and have an accuracy of 80%

----
+download the autotper.exe from above

 **Auto Typer Application**